RobertoFreireDev/ECOMMERCE/README.md

 High-level modules must depend on abstractions (interfaces), not concrete implementations.
 This allows swapping infrastructure components—such as databases (PostgreSQL ↔ Oracle) or Kafka clients—without rewriting business logic.

-ISP - nterface Segregation Principle
+ISP - Interface Segregation Principle

 A “fat” interface forces client classes to depend on methods they do not need.